rackerlabs/docs-developer-blog/_posts/2019-03-27-using-s3-events-to-automate-business-processes.md

 One of the things I love about working with Cloud is the various ways you can fit together different services to perform complex business functions in a relatively straight-forward manner.

 Before AWS’s Elastic File System was generally available, I had a customer who had a requirement to share files across an autoscale group of web servers.
 In this instance, the files were read-only.
-Deploying an NFS server was a possible solution but came with the downsides additional cost and a single point of failure.
+Deploying an NFS server was a possible solution but came with the downsides of additional cost and a single point of failure.
 Instead, I recommended the following solution to them:

 ![Process Flow]({% asset_path 2019-03-27-using-s3-events-to-automate-business-processes/s3_events.png %})